jfischer/docker-for-data-scientist-examples/5-tensorflow-notebook/README.rst

 The notebooks in both of these directories should work.
 Note that only the ``5-tensorflow-notebook`` directory is mapped to the host.
-That means changes to ``tensorflow-tutorials`` will note be visible outside the container.
+That means changes to ``tensorflow-tutorials`` will not be visible outside the container.
+Futhermore, under Linux, user mapping will cause all directories other than the host mounted directory (``5-tensorflow-notebook`` to be read-only.
+This is because the TensorFlow filesystem was created using a ``root`` user.

 Lifetime of the Container
 -------------------------